-Standard level students study two optional themes; higher level students study three optional themes, providing further breadth.
-Higher level students study the higher level extension-global interactions, and examine, evaluate and synthesise the prescribed concepts, which by their nature are complex, contestable, interlinked and require holistic treatment.
+In Part 2 standard level students study two optional themes; higher level students study three optional themes.

+Higher level students also study the higher level extension (Part 3)-global interactions, and examine, evaluate and synthesise the prescribed concepts, which by their nature are complex, contestable, interlinked and require holistic treatment.

-DP Global politics - standard or higher level
+DP Global Politics - standard or higher level

 Global politics is an exciting and engaging subject that draws on a variety of disciplines in the social sciences and humanities, reflecting the complex nature of many contemporary political issues.
-The study of global politics enables students to critically engage with different and new perspectives and approaches to politics in order to comprehend the challenges of the changing world and become aware of their role in it as active global citizens.
+The study of global politics enables students to critically engage with a variety of perspectives and approaches to politics in order to comprehend the challenges of the changing world and become aware of their role in it as engaged global citizens.

-Global politics explores fundamental political concepts such as power, equality, sustainability and peace in a range of contexts.
+Global politics explores fundamental political concepts such as power, equality, sustainability, and peace in a range of contexts.
 It allows students to develop an understanding of the local, national, international and global dimensions of political activity and processes, as well as to explore political issues affecting their own lives.

 The course is suitable for those who have an interest in the issues affecting the world today.
-Students will need to have good presentation and essay writing skills.
+Students will need to have advanced presentation and academic writing skills.